Vyral/base-template/_posts/2018-12-06-how-can-drmoves-com-help-you-earn-extra-income.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Drmoves.com doesn’t just help families with medical professionals with their real estate needs—it also helps physicians themselves earn extra income.</em></p>
+<p style="text-align: center;"><em>Drmoves.com doesn’t just help families comprised of medical professionals with their real estate needs—it also helps physicians themselves earn extra income.</em></p>

 As you know, my husband and I created Drmoves.com not just to help families with medical professionals with their real estate needs, but also to help the physicians themselves earn extra income.&nbsp;